-Betaine is found in Beetroot and is also known as Trimethylglycine, it is similar in structure to Glycine, and it works in a similar way to Creatine Monohydrate.
+Betaine is found in Beetroot and is also known as Trimethylglycine, similar in structure to Glycine, and it works in a similar way to Creatine Monohydrate.

 One of the main functions of Betaine is to lower the levels of Homocysteine (an amino acid that occurs when protein breaks down).